ElleZWQ/JRNGC/README.md

 - We evaluate our method on commonly used benchmark datasets with extensive experiments.
 Our method can outperform state-of-the-art baselines and show an excellent ability to discover Granger causality, especially for sparse causality.
 <hr />

-## Performance on the benchmark datasets CausalTime [^1].
+## Performance on the benchmark datasets [CausalTime](https://openreview.net/pdf?id=iad1yyyGme).

 **Table**.
-Performance benchmarking of baseline TSCD algorithms on the CausalTime datasets.
+Performance benchmarking of baseline TSCD algorithms on the [CausalTime](https://openreview.net/pdf?id=iad1yyyGme) datasets.
 We highlight the best and the second best in bold and with underlining, respectively.
 | Methods | AQI (AUROC)          | Traffic (AUROC)      | Medical (AUROC)      | AQI (AUPRC)          | Traffic (AUPRC)      | Medical (AUPRC)      |
 |------------|----------------------|----------------------|----------------------|----------------------|----------------------|----------------------|
 | CUTS    | 0.6013 ± 0.0038      | <u>0.6238 ± 0.0179</u>     | 0.3739 ± 0.0297      | 0.5096 ± 0.0362      | 0.1525 ± 0.0226      | 0.1537 ± 0.0039      |